w3hc/rukh/README.md

 pnpm i
 ```

-Create and edit your `.env` file on the model of `.env.template`.
+Create and edit your `.env` file based on `.env.template`.
 You can also [deploy your own token contract](https://github.com/w3hc/ouf-contracts).

 ## Run